 - You must file suit to enforce your bond claim.

 If you work in North Dakota, you must ensure that you follow every instruction listed above when filing your lien.
 Getting paid for your projects is imperative, and a valid lien is the only security you have to make that happen.
-If you would like to get your hands on North Dakota’s lien forms, consider purchasing the required materials from us!
 If you would prefer for someone else to take care of filing your construction lien or bond claims, and do it the right way, contact a professional North Dakota lien attorney who is experienced in construction law.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Follow these rules, and you will be on your way to getting paid what you are owed.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,